Magyar Agár: Description

 The Magyar agár is a sighthound of elegant yet rugged stature.
 While they bear some resemblance to Greyhounds, there are a number of significant differences in conformation between the two breeds.
 Magyar agárs are longer in body than they are tall, and have a heavier bone structure than Greyhounds.
 Their heads are more wedge-shaped, with substantial jaw muscles and shorter snouts, giving them a less refined appearance than most Greyhounds.
 They also have much thicker skin with a short, dense and smooth coat that is slightly longer during winter months.
 As such, they are very hardy dogs and can tolerate lower temperatures better than some of the other short-coated sighthounds.
-They have rose-shaped ears that are raised about half way and oval-shaped eyes with a bright and gentle looking expression.
+They have rose-shaped ears that are raised about halfway and oval-shaped eyes with a bright and gentle looking expression.
 They weigh between 49 lb and 68 lb with a height between 25 in and 27 in at the shoulders.
 They come in a variety of colors.
 The amount of "greyhoundness" in the MA is the point of controversy among European breeders and enthusiasts.
 This issue revolves around the fact that greyhounds were bred with MAs in the 19th century and early 20th century.
 Some prefer an "old fashioned" variation of the MA with its robust frame and musculature, while some prefer a more "greyhound-like" dog with a lighter frame and more speed.

 The sturdy frame of the Magyar agár makes it ideal for coursing game over a rugged terrain.
 Given their conformation, Magyar agár are not as fast as Greyhounds on short sprints, but possess greater endurance and stamina, making them much more suited to running longer distances for longer periods of time.
 In the old days, these dogs would have been expected to trail alongside their masters on horseback.

 The Magyar agár has an average life span of 12–14 years.